Youth and Family Services

 Our Assessment Services

 Our state-of-the-art, evidence-based assessment includes a structured clinical interview, parent-, teacher-, and youth-report measures that are appropriate for the youth's age and concerns, and individualized feedback sessions.
 We provide clinical diagnosis, treatment recommendations, and assistance in connecting with appropriate providers.
 In some cases, our recommendations may involve additional, specialized assessment with another provider (e.g., for learning difficulties or Autism Spectrum concerns).
-In some cases, our recommendation may be for a specific research-supported treatment with an appropriate provider in the community or within our own center.
+In some cases, our recommendation may be for a specific research-supported treatment with an appropriate provider in the community or within our own Center for Evidence-Based Youth Mental Health (CEBYMH).
 We present the results of our mental health screenings individually to families, explain our conclusions and recommendations, and answer families' questions.

 Our Treatment Services

 Our evidence-based treatment services for children, adolescents, and their families are offered on an outpatient basis.
-We accept many forms of insurance and offer fee assistance based on income to families without insurance that will cover our services.
 Evidence-based therapy services are provided by doctoral students closely supervised by licensed doctoral level psychologists in our training clinic.
 Specifically, we provide:

-• Cognitive-Behavioral Therapy (CBT) with graduated exposure for anxiety disorders and phobias
+• Cognitive-Behavioral Therapy (CBT) with Graduated Exposure for anxiety and fears

 • Interpersonal Therapy for adolescent depression